joshgowdyprog/joshgowdyprog/README.md

 * graph-theoretic linear optimisation solutions for modelling GB electicity networks

-* computer vision (deep) learning algorithms for optical character recognition
+* computer vision (deep) learning algorithms for optical character recognition of technical engineering diagrams

 This repo contains some additional personal and professional projects of mine.
 <!---